-The final main block of content is a more detailed analysis of the PaaSage platform drilling into the component level of the architecture.
+The final main block of content is a more detailed analysis of the PaaSage platform drilling into the component levels of the architecture.
 This section explains each component and how they interact with each other.
-At this stage the design is in its early phase as the project is following a bottom up approach.
-The Future Work / Open Issues section follows the component descriptions highlighting work in year 2 of the project.
-Finally the deliverable ends with a Conclusion.
+The Future Work section explores potential directions for future adaption of the architecture for end users.
+Finally, the deliverable ends with a Conclusion.

-C. Main Actors
+Main Actors

-The main actors in PaaSage (in addition to the business application end-user and associated organisational management actors) can be split into between the application designer/developer, and Cloud Provider with PaaSage sitting in-between.
+The main actors in PaaSage (in addition to the business application end-user and associated organisational management actors) can be split into between the application designer/developer (DevOps), and Cloud Provider with PaaSage sitting in-between.
 The interaction of parties depends on the PaaSage platform deployment and application scenario.
-It is conceivable that during some application deployments PaaSage will interact with multiple Cloud Providers and vice versa as illustrated in Figure 1.
+During some application deployments PaaSage will interact with multiple Cloud Providers and vice versa as illustrated in Figure 1.